Whobler/Geoguessr-Hack/README.md

 This script is compatible with Tampermonkey

 ## To use this script:
+## You need to request access to the Development Server from https://cors-anywhere.herokuapp.com/

 Press '1' in game to place a pin on a location that will randomly score you between 4500 to 5000 score. (pressing "guess" is required to guess)

 Press '2' in game to place a pin on a location that will exactly score 5000 points. (pressing "guess" is required to guess)